Harrydirk41/EGDiff/README.md

 There are a few steps to follow before running the sampling:
 - Put the PDB file of the folded protein structure (either from PDB, Alphafold, ESMfold) into '/path/to/EGDiff/data/folded_structure'.
 The PDB file serves both as the condition structure for Str2str and the reference structure for RMSD operator.
-- Put experiment measurement samples into '/path/to/EGDiff/data'.
+- Put experiment measurement samples into '/path/to/EGDiff/data/experiment_samples'.
+The samples can be saved as a direct 'protein_name/.npy' file or as a pickle file savingGaussian
+Mixture Model's parameters in 'path/to/EGDiff/data/GMM_save_list'.
+An example of the pickle file including end-to-end distance, radius of gyration, and RMSD is provided.
 - In 'configs/model/diffusion.yaml', change protein_name and multi_operator_choice to indicate which operator(s) to use for guiding the
 sampling process.
 Additionally, change conditional_noise and conditional_multi_noise to control the guiding strength.
+- For other customized operators, put the operator function in "/path/to/EGDiff/src/models/operator/operator.py", and indicate whether to use GMM pickle (0) or npy file (1) to load samples in conditional_GMM_use_prev_sample in 'configs/model/diffusion.yaml'.
 - To perform inference, a trained model checkpoint is required and can be specified using `ckpt_path=/path/to/checkpoint`.
 A pretrained PyTorch checkpoint can be accessed from [Google Drive](https://drive.google.com/file/d/1YsvFXOpdst4QxK34GSWvLjgbvzUq4Ry8/view?usp=sharing).
 Download and put it into `data/ckpt`.

 ```sh
 python src/eval.py task_name=inference ckpt_path=/path/to/some/checkpoint